 It’s important to understand the genetic markers are a risk factor, and they do not necessarily mean the tested dog will die early or even of heart abnormality.
-These markers are to DCM what smoking is to lung cancer.
-Not every smoker will develop cancer, and those who have never smoked may still develop it.
+These markers are to DCM what smoking is to lung health.
+Not every smoker will develop cardiovascular illness, and those who have never smoked may still develop it.
 There may be other risk factors, some of which are being researched.

 The American Kennel Club Canine Health Foundation website states, “There is suspicion that the disease in some dogs is associated with boutique, exotic ingredient, or grain-free (BEG) diets.
 Some affected dogs on such diets have shown reversal or improvement of their disease after changing their diet, supporting a potential association between consumption of a BEG diet and development of DCM.
 A specific cause, however, has not been identified, despite extensive nutritional testing of the dog foods and the canine patients.
 Moreover, the extent of the problem is unknown because only dogs that are symptomatic for DCM have been reported.
 It is possible that more dogs may be affected but not yet showing signs of heart disease.”
 Studies are being arranged to dive deeper into this link.